 Mr. Zalupski, our President, Chief Executive Officer and Chairman of the Board, holds more than a majority of the voting power of our common stock eligible to vote in the election of our directors.
 As a result, we are a "controlled company" within the meaning of the NASDAQ corporate governance standards.
-Under these corporate governance standards, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain NASDAQ corporate governance standards, including the requirements that (1) a majority of such company's board of directors consist of independent directors, (2) such company's board of directors have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, (3) such company's board of directors have a nominating and governance and responsibilities and (4) such company conduct an annual performance evaluation of the nominating and governance and compensation committees.
+Under these corporate governance standards, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain NASDAQ corporate governance standards, including the requirements that (1) a majority of such company's board of directors consist of independent directors, (2) such company's board of directors have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, (3) such company's board of directors have a nominating and governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (4) such company conduct an annual performance evaluation of the nominating and governance and compensation committees.
 We have elected to utilize certain of these exemptions.
 As a result, no committees of the Board, other than our Audit Committee, is composed entirely of independent directors.
+In addition, we have not conducted an annual performance evaluation of the nominating and governance and compensation committees during 2021.
 In the event that we cease to be a "controlled company" and shares of our common stock continue to be listed on NASDAQ, we will be required to comply with these provisions within the applicable transition periods.